-2) National Highway Traffic Safety Administration Certification: DUI defense lawyers that have participated in this training are certified to administer and interpret the standard field sobriety tests to NHTSA standards.
-Less than 1% of attorneys have this specialized training.
-This is the same program that law enforcement uses.
-This certification requires 21 hours in the classroom to be training on the Horizontal Gaze Nystagmus (HGN) Test, Walk and Turn Test and the One Leg Stand Test.
+2) National Highway Traffic Safety Administration Certification: DUI defense lawyers that have participated in this training are certified to administer and interpret the standard filed sobriety tests to NHTSA standards.
+Less than 1% of practicing attorneys have received this specialized training.
+The NHTSA program is the exact same program that law enforcement officers take.
+The certification takes 21 classroom hours to obtain and encompasses in depth training on the Horizontal Gaze Nystagmus (HGN) Test, Walk and Turn Test and the One Leg Stand Test.

-5) National Trial Lawyers Association Top 100 Trial Lawyers: The top 100 is an invitation-only organization composed of the premier trial lawyers from each region or state who have met strict qualifications as criminal defense attorneys.
-Selection is based on an objective and uniformly applied process which includes third-party research and peer nominations.
-Membership is only extended to a few of the most qualified attorneys from each state or region who demonstrate superior qualifications of leadership, reputation, influence, stature and public profile measured by objective and uniformly applied standards.
+5) National Trial Lawyers Association Top 100 Trial Lawyers: The top 100 is an invitation-only organization composed of the premier trial lawyers from each state or region who meet stringent qualifications as criminal defense trial lawyers.
+Selection is based on a thorough multi-phase objective and uniformly applied process which includes peer nominations combined with third-party research.
+Membership is extended only to the select few of the most qualified attorneys from each state or region who demonstrate superior qualifications of leadership, reputation, influence, stature and public profile measured by objective and uniformly applied standards.

-What else to consider when hiring a DUI attorney
+What else to consider when hiring a DUI lawyer.

 Top things to look for when hiring a DUI lawyer in Overland Park Kansas

-Common Sense: You will be working with your lawyer on your case for months.
-You want to like your attorney as they are the only person on your side.
-You want to work with someone you trust, and who has patience and listens to you.
-If you trust what your attorney is telling you, the decisions you have to make during the course of your case will be easier, you won’t second guess yourself after its all said and done.
-If your lawyer has patience you will get a complete answer to your questions in words you can understand.
-If your attorney listens to you, they will have a more rounded understanding of your case which will help them better defend your case.
+Common Sense: You are going to be working with your attorney for months on your case.
+You should like your attorney.
+Your attorney is the only person in your corner.
+It’s always best to work with someone that you can trust, has patience and listens to you.
+If you trust what your attorney is telling you, the decisions you have to make during the course of your case will be easier, you won’t later be second guessing if you did the right thing.
+If your attorney has patience you will get a comprehensive answer to your questions in words you can understand.
+If your attorney listens to you he will have a better understanding of not only the facts of your case, which will help him better defend you.